Improving Stance Detection by Leveraging Measurement Knowledge from Social Sciences: A Case Study of Dutch Political Tweets and Traditional Gender Role Division: Background

-One benefit of considering SD as TER is that a model can be easily trained on data involving multiple targets and can incorporate information about the targets during training.
+One benefit of considering stance detection as TER is that a model can be easily trained on data involving multiple targets and can incorporate information about the targets during training.
 This may allow the model to predict stances towards unseen targets, also known as zero-shot learning~\cite{yin2019benchmarking}.
 Another benefit is that TER datasets can be used for model training.
-For languages where existing SD datasets are available, additional TER datasets may help to further improve model performance.
-When SD datasets do not exist for a language but TER datasets do, we can still train a model based on TER datasets to predict stances.
-It is, however, important to note that current TER datasets are quite different from SD datasets~\cite{bowman-etal-2015-large,williams2018broad}.
+For languages where existing stance detection datasets are available, additional TER datasets may help to further improve model performance.
+When stance detection datasets do not exist for a language but TER datasets do, we can still train a model based on TER datasets to predict stances.
+It is, however, important to note that current TER datasets are quite different from stance detection datasets~\cite{bowman-etal-2015-large,williams2018broad}.
 The former mainly consists of descriptions of concrete scenes (e.g., ``two dogs are fighting'') which assume little world knowledge (e.g., social and political topics), while the latter are typically user-generated texts (e.g., social media posts) and concern diverse targets that can be abstract and ambiguous.
-This data discrepancy may limit the benefit of modelling SD as TER.
+This data discrepancy may limit the benefit of modelling stance detection as TER.